Muhammad-Qasim11/Azure-virtual-machines/workshop/README.md

 ->In the top menu bar, select Create > Azure virtual machine.
 The Create a virtual machine pane appears.

+Example: We have an existing website running on a local Ubuntu Linux server.
+Our goal is to create an Azure virtual machine (VM) using the latest Ubuntu image and then migrate the site to the cloud.
+In this unit, you'll learn about the options you'll need to evaluate when creating a virtual machine in Azure.

 ### 2.Configure the VM settings, add data disks for the VM, and configure the network
 ![2](https://user-images.githubusercontent.com/76419649/222783597-83c0bc7f-5264-4697-b51a-8a15745c6735.png)